Traffic Impact

 West Kessler Neighbor Pickets against the Rezoning

-West Kessler Neighbor protests against the Rezoning
+West Kessler Neighbor protests against the Rezoning in 2015.

 The traffic implications of this proposed multi-family development are many.
 It doesn’t take a traffic engineer to know that Hampton Road suffers from over-use and congestion.
 But just because Hampton has a low level of service due to it’s over-use doesn’t mean that we shouldn’t be concerned about adding to or making the traffic worse.